-Program Details Working Connections Child Care Program (WCCC) Brief Description The Working Connection Child Care Program provides child care subsidies to eligible families for approvable activities that enable them to work, attend training, or participate in education programs.
+Program Details Working Connections Child Care Program (WCCC) Brief Description The Working Connection Child Care Program provides child care subsidies to eligible families to enable parents to work, attend training, or participate in education programs and children to receive stable and good quality care.
 Legal Authorization RCW 74.04.050 and C.F.R.
-Parts 98 and 99 (Child Care Development Fund Rules); 2006 c 265 and chapter 43.215 RCW Funding Source WCCC is funded through federal Child Care and Development Funds (CCDF), Washington State Maintenance of Effort (MOE) funds and TANF funds.
-Population Served Households with income at or below 200% of the Federal Poverty level that meet approvable activity requirements.
-Eligibility Must participate in an approvable activity WorkFirst Participant An approved activity in an Individual Responsibility Plan and/or: Employment, Self-Employment, Transportation Time, Study Time, Sleep Time Not a WorkFirst Participant Employment Self-Employment Basic Food Employment and Training Education Consumer under age 22 High School GED Consumer age 22 or older Must work a minimum of 20 hours a week or be in 16 or more hours of work study Limited to 24 months of:
+Parts 98 and 99 (Child Care Development Fund Rules); 2006 c 265 and chapter 43.215 RCW.
+Funding Source WCCC is funded through federal Child Care and Development Funds (CCDF), Washington State Maintenance of Effort (MOE) funds and TANF funds.
+Population Served Households with income at or below 200% of the Federal Poverty Level (FPL) that meet approvable activity requirements.
+Effective July 1, 2016 income eligibility is based on a 'snap-shot' at application and reapplication.
+Families are not required to report income changes during the 12-month eligibility period unless income exceeds 85% of the state median income, approximately 300% FPL.
+Effective October 1, 2016, households with income above 200% and below 220% of the FPL when they renew their eligibility are eligible for an additional three months of subsidy.
+Also effective October, 1 2016, a household must have resources less than \$1 million to be eligible for subsidy.
+Eligibility Parent(s) must participate in an approvable activity.
+Effective July 1, 2016 the approvable activity is based on a 'snap-shot' at application and annual reapplication, and families are not required to report changes in work, school or other activities during the 12-month eligibility period. a.
+WorkFirst Participant. i.
+An approved activity in an Individual Responsibility Plan and/or: ii.
+Employment, Self-Employment, Transportation Time, Study Time, Sleep Time. b.
+Not a WorkFirst Participant. i.
+Employment. ii.
+Self-Employment. iii.
+Basic Food Employment and Training. iv.
+Education.
+1. Parent under age 22. a.
+High School.

 Program Details Working Connections Child Care Program (WCCC)

-3. Children must:
+b.
+GED.

+2. Parent age 22 or older.

 a.
+Must work a minimum of 20 hours a week or be in 16 or more hours of work study.

+b.
+Limited to 24 months of:

+i.
+Adult Basic Education.

+ii.
+English as a Second Language.

+iii.
+High School/GED Completion.

+c.
+Limited to 36 months of:

+i.
+Vocational Education.

+Have countable income at or below 200% of the federal poverty guidelines.

+2. Children must:

+a.
 Belong to one of the following groups:

 i.
 A U.S. Citizen, a U.S. national, a qualified alien, or a nonqualified alien who meets the WA state residency requirements.

 b.
-Live in WA and be:
+Live in Washington State and be:

 i.
-Less than age 13
+Less than age 13; or

 ii.
 Less than age 19 and:

-1. Have a verified special need, or
+Have a verified special need, or

 2. Be under court supervision.

-Services Provides payment to licensed and unlicensed providers as

-reimbursement for child care services provided.
+Services Provides payment to licensed and license-exempt child care providers as reimbursement for child care services provided.

-Linkages 1.
-Department of Early Learning

-2. TANF/WorkFirst

-3. Community Service Offices (CSOs)

-4. Customer Service Center

-5. Licensed and Unlicensed Providers

-6. SEIU 925
+Linkages Department of Early Learning.
+Customer Service Contact Center.
+TANF/WorkFirst.
+Community Service Offices (CSOs).
+Licensed Child Care Centers and Family Child Care Homes.
+License-Exempt Family, Friend and Neighbor (FFN) Providers.
+SEIU 925.